mantidproject/documents/Design/Fit functions in python.md

   p = ExpDecay() * UserFunction(Formula='sin(w*x)', w=1)
 ```

+In both ways of constructing composites the functions passed as arguments shouldn't be used (attached) directly, they should be copied.

 ### Multi-domain functions

 A [`MultiDomainFunction`](https://github.com/mantidproject/mantid/blob/master/Framework/API/inc/MantidAPI/MultiDomainFunction.h) needs a custom constructor which sets domain indices to its members.